fidian/TheGuide/contents/equipment/emergency-kit/index.md

 This is not a list of things that absolutely **must not** be packed.
 Instead, it is guidelines that may or may not apply to you.

-* Consider skipping flint and steel, a bar of magnesium, Swedish FireSteel, a fire piston, magnifying lens or other ways of making fire.
+* Consider skipping flint and steel, a bar of magnesium, Swedish FireSteel, a fire piston or other ways of making fire.
 Matches and lighters are small and work quite well.
 Most people have trouble with these other methods.

+* Heavy things and bulky things.
+You want a pack that you'd be willing to take anywhere.
+Smaller packs are less obtrusive and light packs are more enjoyable to take along.
+A multi-tool take the place of a knife, pliers, screwdriver set and can opener.

+* Single-purpose items and somewhat-sometimes items.
+Having an extra belt might be handy in a weird situation, but an adequate one can be made from rope.
+A magnifying lens can start fires and help see spliters, but its fire-making ability is dependent on the sun being visible.

+* Frivolous things that one can do without for several days.
+You might be able to use chopsticks as easily as a fork or spoon, but I'd skip all three and pack one spork instead.

 Keeping Up To Date